 Power Cable – Drum

-For cable already drummed the third-party inspector controls following items:
+For cable already drummed the third-party inspector controls the following items:

 Power Cable – Conductor Resistance Test